-The Santa Margarita Groundwater Basin is a primary source of water supply for Scotts Valley, San Lorenzo Valley, and Santa Cruz.
+The Santa Margarita Groundwater Basin (SMGB) is a primary source of water supply for Scotts Valley, San Lorenzo Valley, and Santa Cruz.
 It covers over 30 square miles in the Santa Cruz Mountains foothill forming a triangular area that extends from Scotts Valley to the east, Boulder Creek to the northwest and Felton to the southwest.

 The major water purveyors that directly rely on the supply from SMGB are Scotts Valley Water District (SVWD), San Lorenzo Valley Water District (SLVWD), and Mount Hermon Association (MHA).
 SMGB is also the sole supply source for 13 small water systems and over 1,100 private well users.
 In addition, the City of Santa Cruz derives a major portion of its supply from San Lorenzo River watershed that overlaps the basin.